 Prenatal Flavor Learning In Unborn Human Infants: Do Pregnancy Foods Influence Flavor Perception And Food Preference

-Several studies have explored the possibility of influencing flavor perception and food preference of unborn human infants.
+Several studies have explored the possibility of influencing flavor perception and food preferences of unborn human infants.
 Researchers J. A. Mennella, C. P. Jagnow, and G. K. Beauchamp hypothesized that pregnant women can shape the palate of their unborn children through their food choices because flavors from their diet are transmitted to amniotic fluid and swallowed by their fetuses.

 The researchers tested the aforesaid hypothesis through a study that involved recruiting 46 pregnant women and grouping them into three.
 The first group was asked to drink carrot juice during their pregnancy and stop after their babies are born.
 The second group was asked to drink water during pregnancy and begin drinking carrot juice after their babies are born.
 The third control group was asked to avoid carrot juice before and after their pregnancy.